hxyconan/landscape_homework/index.md

 ## East side <a name="East-side"></a>
-East side has lots sun in the morning and afternoon before 2pm.
+East side has lots sunshine in the morning and afternoon before 2pm.

 ####  Pergola and deck attached to sitting room.
 The pergola and desk feature can be optional and leave as future build for budget reason.